- Professor of International Business & International Affairs

 2201 G Street NW

 Washington, DC 20052

-Anu Phene is a professor of international business and Phillip Grub Distinguished Scholar at the George Washington University School of Business.
+Anu Phene is a professor of international business at the George Washington University School of Business.
 Before joining GW, she was an Associate Professor of Strategy and David Eccles Faculty Fellow at the University of Utah.
 She received her PhD in international management from the University of Texas and her MBA from the Indian Institute of Management, Ahmedabad.
 Prior to beginning her doctoral studies, she worked for American Express Bank in the treasury department.

 Her research focuses on multinational firm and subsidiary innovation, knowledge transfer within and across firms, mechanisms to transfer knowledge and the geographic boundaries of knowledge.
 She has published articles in the Strategic Management Journal, Organization Science, Journal of International Business Studies, Management International Review, and the Journal of Management.
 She Has also co-authored various book chapters.
 She received the 2010 GWSB Teaching Excellence Award at George Washington University and the 2006 Brady Superior Teaching Award at the University of Utah.